 The research project is affiliated at the Goethe-University Frankfurt and will be conducted in an intensive collaboration with the Max Planck Institute for Comparative Public Law and International Law in Heidelberg.
 It was launched on the 1st of March 2017 and is scheduled for five years.

-Interdisciplinary workshop at the Oñati Institute for the Sociology of Law
+Workshop at the International Institute for the Sociology of Law

-On 6 and 7 June the workshop “Contesting Austerity.
-A Socio-legal Inquiry into Resistance to Austerity“, we have organized together with Xabier Arzoz, will take place at the Oñati Institute for the Sociology of Law.
-The participants of the interdisciplinary workshop will deal with the political, societal and the judicial implications of the eurozone crisis and the diverse modes of contesting austerity ...
+On 6 and 7 June, the interdisciplinary workshop “Contesting Austerity.
+A Socio-legal Inquiry into Resistance to Austerity“ that we had conceived together with Xabier Arzoz, from the University of the Basque Country, has taken place at the Oñati Institute for the Sociology of Law.
+Over twenty European scholars have dealt with the political, societal and judicial implications of the eurozone crisis and the diverse modes of contesting austerity ...

 Anuscheh Farahat's Professorship for Public Law, Migration Law and Human Rights